 Recruiting and IT recruiting are two separate beasts.
 Because IT is as close to a foreign language as you can get, IT recruiting takes a special know how.
 If you don’t have dedicated IT recruiters working on your open IT roles, your hiring managers won’t be reviewing resumes that match what they’re looking for.
 If you’re relying on your HR departments, or Applicant Tracking Systems, to find talent for you, you’d be wise to seek help elsewhere.

 That’s where staffing firms, such as PSCI, come in.
 Organizations that possess the industry knowledge, talent pipelines, and dedicated staff necessary to handle all the hiring needs of an IT department.
-If you’re still in need on convincing, consult our previous post(s) on why to partner with a staffing firm.
+If you’re still in need of convincing, consult our previous post(s) on why to partner with a staffing firm.
 Then, contact us to begin your relationship with PSCI.

 Image from rawpixel.com